Conformal Bootstrap on the Annulus in Liouville CFT: The bosonic LQG partition function of the annulus

 \section{The bosonic LQG partition function of the annulus}

-In this section, we give an exact formula of Liouville quantum gravity partition function of annulus topology as an application of previous result.
-Our goal is to integrate over the moduli parameter $q$ the partition function of LQFT coupling with bosonic matter field and ghost field, the partition function of LQG is given by (for a review of this part, we refer readers to \cite{GRV19})
+In this section, we give an exact formula of LQG partition function in annulus topology as an application of previous result.
+Our goal is to integrate over the moduli parameter $q=e^{-2\pi\tau}\in(0,1)$ the partition function of LCFT coupling with bosonic matter field and ghost field, the partition function of LQG is defined by (for a review of this part, we refer readers to \cite{GRV19})

 where we have following expressions for the different partition functions,